-It might come as no surprise that one of my favourite experiences during my stay at the island of Antigua a little while back (apart from learning how to sail!), was visiting the UNESCO site of Antigua English Harbour, and particularly the historic center of Nelson’s Dockyard and Shirley Heights Lookout Antigua.
+It might come as no surprise that one of my favourite experiences during my stay at the island of Antigua a little while back (apart from learning how to sail and staying at an all-inclusive resort!), was visiting the UNESCO site of Antigua English Harbour, and particularly the historic center of Nelson’s Dockyard and Shirley Heights Lookout Antigua.

 Today I’d love to show you some of my finds here and share a bit of the history of this location.

 - ONE DAY IN ENGLISH HARBOUR ITINERARY